Noun

 It wasn't until the 1960's that weed became popular, especially among university students.
 Ever since that time, people have fought to legalize marijuana.

-(of laws or their application) excessively harsh and severe
+Adjective (of laws or their application) excessively harsh and severe

 draconian